Mohit Ahlawat (actor)

 Mohit Ahlawat is an Indian actor known for his roles in Shagird (2011), Shiva (2006) and James (2005).

 Personal life

 Ahlawat was born in the city of Panipat in Haryana state.
-He married model Sai Purandare Johar in 2005, but got separated in 2011.
-Mohit & Sai have a daughter together.
 His father exports furniture and has factories both in India and China.

+He married model Sai Purandare Johar in 2005.
+They have a daughter together, and separated in 2011.